-What They're Saying about Editing Canadian English
+What They're Saying about Editing Canadian English, 2nd edition

 "Editing Canadian English is an essential reference book for writers, editors, and journalists working in Canada.
 Authoritative yet flexible, it perfectly complements the major American or British style guides we all use.
 It's also a browser's delight, chock full of information on topics as diverse as fair dealing, tuques, and whisky."